Difegue/LANraragi/tools/Documentation/for-regular-users/index/README.md

 {% page-ref page="source-windows.md" %}

 Keep in mind that Batch Tagging will not work at all under Windows due to its reliance on [Mojolicious subprocesses.](https://metacpan.org/pod/distribution/Mojolicious/lib/Mojolicious/Guides/FAQ.pod#How-well-is-Windows-supported-by-Mojolicious?)
+In a similar fashion, many features will probably stop working as releases progress and I use more Linux-specific features out of convenience.

 ### Bonus: Windows Subsystem for Linux Installation